earlyprint/earlyprint.github.io/_posts/2020-3-3-tool_phrase_search.md

 categories: Lab
 ---

-<small>This simple interface allows you to search for a phrase by translating your text into the corpus query language syntax used by *EarlyPrint*'s [Linguistic Search](http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/).
+<small>This simple interface allows you to search for a phrase by translating your text into the corpus query language syntax used by *EarlyPrint*'s [Corpus Search](http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/).
 Typing a phrase will create two unique search queries: one that looks for phrases of similar **content** and another that looks for phrases of similar **form**.
-For more detailed exploration of these patterns, use this interface as a starting point for a closer look from within [Linguistic Search](http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/).</small>
+For more detailed exploration of these patterns, use this interface as a starting point for a closer look from within [Corpus Search](http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/).</small>

 <form class="bg-light-blue h4 mw7 center pa4 br2-ns ba b--black-10">
       <input class="f6 f5-l input-reset bn fl black-80 bg-white pa3 lh-solid w-100 w-75-m w-80-l br2-ns br--left-ns" type="text" placeholder="Type any phrase, e.g. 'for whom the bell tolls'" id="searchBox" />